Vietnam.vn - Nền tảng quảng bá Việt Nam

 ESCAP workshop on paperless trade.
 Photo: ESCAP

-The United Nations’ latest global survey on sustainable and digital trade facilitation highlights that cross-border paperless trade measures remain one of the least implemented initiatives at the global and regional levels.
+The United Nations’ latest global survey on digital and sustainable trade facilitation highlights that cross-border paperless trade measures remain one of the least implemented initiatives at the global and regional levels.
 The persistence of this challenge may be due to the inability of many countries to implement such measures effectively.

-According to the Joint Asia-Pacific Trade Facilitation Report 2024, released by the Asian Development Bank (ADB) and ESCAP earlier this year, adopting digital trade facilitation measures could reduce trade costs by 11% across the region.
-However, countries in the region continue to face challenges in paperless cross-border trade.
-The average implementation rate of only 42% suggests that there is still much work to be done.
+According to the Joint Asia-Pacific Trade Facilitation Report 2024, issued by the Asian Development Bank (ADB) and ESCAP earlier this year, adopting digital trade facilitation measures could reduce trade costs by 11% across the region.
+However, countries in the region continue to face challenges in paperless cross-border trade, with an average implementation rate of just 42%, suggesting that much work remains to be done.

-“From just five initial signatories to the Framework Agreement on Facilitation of Paperless Cross-Border Trade in Asia and the Pacific, we are now proud to have 13 countries on board – a testament to the growing momentum behind the implementation of this agreement,” said Ms. Armida Salsiah Alisjahbana, Executive Secretary of ESCAP.
-In her forecast for further expansion of the framework, Ms. Alisjahbana highlighted three key factors: the sustained commitment of government leaders to build the necessary foundations for both domestic and cross-border paperless trade; the partnership-based nature of the implementation of the framework; and the active promotion of the benefits of the agreement within the members’ respective spheres of influence.
+“From just five original signatories to the Framework Agreement on the Facilitation of Paperless Cross-Border Trade in Asia and the Pacific, we are now proud to have 13 countries on board – a testament to the growing momentum behind the implementation of this agreement,” said Ms. Armida Salsiah Alisjahbana, Executive Secretary of ESCAP.
+In her forecast of further expansion of the framework, Ms. Alisjahbana highlighted three key elements: the sustained commitment of government leaders to build the necessary foundation for both domestic and cross-border paperless trade; the critical nature of partnerships in implementing the framework; and the active promotion of the benefits of the agreement within the members’ respective spheres of influence.

 HUY QUOC